Bintanath: Life

+In addition, during the clearance of debris near the tombs of Bintanath, Nefertari, and Tuya between 1985 and 1987, a number of funerary objects scattered by ancient robbers were unearthed, primarily ushabti—one of which belonged to Nefertari—along with various other ornaments.
+Among these was a perfume bottle fragment bearing the inscription “King’s Daughter, Great Royal Wife Bintanath.”
+This led some to claim that Bintanath had already become Great Royal Wife by the time of Tuya’s death.
+However, the perfume bottle fragment was not found inside Tuya’s tomb, as some asserted, but outside it.
+Although the findspot was not far from Tuya’s tomb, the tomb of Bintanath itself is only a few meters away from Tuya’s.
+Just as the ushabti of Nefertari originally belonged to Nefertari’s tomb, the perfume bottle of Bintanath likewise belonged to Bintanath’s tomb.
+At the time of Tuya’s death, Bintanath was at most Royal Wife, not Great Royal Wife.

 Bentanath was Ramesses II’s eldest daughter, but she was not the eldest of all his children.
 She held the title Hereditary Princess, the Great First One (iryt-p‘t-tpit-wrt), a fully feminine title that denotes only the first among the king’s daughters.
 Nefertari’s eldest daughter, Meritamen, also held this title, indicating her status as the eldest by maternal line.
-On the second level of the Aswan Rock stela, Bentanath is depicted standing with her brothers, whose titles begin with “his (Khaemwaset’s) sister/brother,” revealing her position among her full siblings: the Ramesses princes were the eldest, followed by her, and in fact, she may have even been younger than the king’s third son, Pareherwenemef.
+On the second level of the Aswan Rock stela, Bentanath is depicted standing with her brothers, whose titles begin with “his (Khaemwaset’s) sister/brother,” revealing her position among her full siblings: the Prince Ramesses were the eldest, followed by her, and in fact, she may have even been younger than the king’s third son, Pareherwenemef.

 As (great) royal wife Bintanath appears on several statues of Pharaoh Ramesses II.
 She is depicted on a statue from the Sinai (BM 697), on two sandstone colossi found in Tanis, but probably originally from Pi-Ramesse, and on a statue from the south gate of the Ptah precinct in Memphis.
 An usurped Middle Kingdom statue from Heracleopolis depicts both Bintanath and her sister Meritamen, and a statue from Hermopolis depicts Bintanath and Henutmire (both as great royal wives).
 Bintanath is depicted on statues of her father at least three times in Karnak and Luxor, and she appears in statues in Wadi es-Sebua.

 Two family stelae show Bintanath with her immediate family.
 The Aswan rock stela shows Ramesses II, Isetnofret and Khaemwaset before the god Khnum, while in another register Bintanath appears with her brothers Ramesses and Merneptah.
 Another stela from West Silsila depicts Bint-Anath standing behind her mother Isetnofret and her father Ramesses II as the king offers Maat to the gods Ptah and Nefertem.
 Prince Khaemwaset stands in front of the king, while her brothers Ramesses and Merneptah are shown in a lower register.